pontem-network/sp-docs/move_vm/stdlib.md

 # Standard Library

-Standard **Move VM** library is default modules that already developed and developers can use it in their modules, scripts.
+The Diem standard **Move VM** library contains default modules that are already developed and developers can use in their modules and scripts.
+This is one of the core mechanisms that the Pontem Network uses to maintain compatibility with the Diem Blockchain.

-They all placed on the address **0x1**.
-So when you import something from **0x1**, you import standard modules, like:
+Modules are all in the address **0x1**.
+So when you import something from **0x1**, you can import standard modules, in the following way:

 ```rust
 use 0x1::DiemAccount;